Tesla Ordered to Notify Ex-Employees About Class Action

 U.S. Magistrate Judge Susan Hightower did, however, write in her recent decision that Tesla must notify all employees affected by the layoffs of their eligibility to participate in the class action case.
 “Any separation agreements issued or executed after plaintiff filed this case may be misleading because they fail to inform potential class members of this lawsuit and the rights that they are potentially giving up under the WARN Act,” she stated.

 Have you been wrongfully terminated?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.